open-telemetry/opamp-spec/specification.md

 Bit flags as defined by Flags bit masks.

-`Report*` flags can be used by the Server if the Agent did not include the particular portion of the data in the last AgentToServer message (which is an allowed compression approach) but the Server does not have that data, e.g. the Server was restarted and lost the agent status (see the details in
+`Report*` flags can be used by the Server if the Client did not include the particular portion of the data in the last AgentToServer message (which is an allowed compression approach) but the Server does not have that data, e.g. the Server was restarted and lost the agent status (see the details in